 If you file for bankruptcy before your home is sold at foreclosure, the automatic stay will prevent the foreclosure case from moving forward.
-This can add to the time it takes the lender to sell your house, giving you more time to live in it.
+Although the foreclosure will likely resume when your bankruptcy case ends, the delay will add to the time it takes the lender to sell your house, giving you more time to live in it.

-The benefit of a Chapter 13 if you are in foreclosure is that you may be able to pay off your overdue mortgage payments over the course of your repayment plan.
-At the end of your plan, you will be current with your mortgage again.
-You would not have this opportunity if you file for bankruptcy after your home is sold at foreclosure.
-(Learn more in Using Chapter 13 Bankruptcy to Avoid Foreclosure.)
+The Chapter 13 payment plan can allow you to pay off your overdue mortgage payments over time.
+At the end of your plan, you'll be current with your mortgage again.
+You won't have this opportunity if you file for bankruptcy after your home is sold at foreclosure.
+(Learn more about using Chapter 13 bankruptcy to avoid foreclosure.)

 Below are some situations where you might want the foreclosure sale to go through, and then file for bankruptcy.

-You are not liable for payment of dues to a homeowner's association or condominium association if those dues are assessed before your bankruptcy petition is filed.
-However, you are liable for dues assessed on property in your name after you file for bankruptcy.
+You aren't liable for payment of dues that a homeowners' association (HOA) or condominium association assesses before you file your bankruptcy petition.
+However, you are liable for association dues assessed on property in your name after you file for bankruptcy.

-If you file your bankruptcy after the foreclosure sale you avoid having to pay dues assessed after you file, because the property is no longer in your name.
-Any dues that you owe would be those assessed before your filing, and they would be wiped out in your discharge.
-The same is true for any code violations, fines, or other new charges related to the home.
+If you file your bankruptcy after the foreclosure sale, you avoid having to pay dues assessed after you file, because the property is no longer in your name.
+Any dues that you owe would be those assessed before your filing, and they would be wiped out by your discharge.

-If the only reason you are filing for bankruptcy is to avoid a mortgage deficiency balance, you could be jumping the gun by filing before your foreclosure sale because you may not be liable for a deficiency anyway.
+If the only reason you are filing for bankruptcy is to avoid a mortgage deficiency balance, you might want to think twice.
+Filing for bankruptcy before the foreclosure might be jumping the gun.
+You might not be liable for a deficiency anyway.

 Bankruptcy wipes out your personal liability for a mortgage deficiency no matter when you file.
 But even without bankruptcy, you still might be able to avoid liability for a deficiency.
-There are a number of situations where borrowers who are foreclosed on do not owe a deficiency:
+There are a number of situations where borrowers who are foreclosed on don't owe a deficiency:

-Many states have laws that allow a debtor to keep more personal property if the debtor does not own a home.
-You may be able to keep property you otherwise would have lost by filing for bankruptcy after the foreclosure sale, when you no longer own a home.
+Many states have laws that allow a debtor (the person who files the bankruptcy case) who doesn't own a home to keep more personal property.
+The federal exemption laws work the same way.
+You might be able to keep property you otherwise would have lost by filing for bankruptcy after the foreclosure sale, when you no longer own a home.

 In many cases, you won't have a choice regarding the timing of your bankruptcy.
 For example, perhaps you need to file for bankruptcy immediately because of other lawsuits, wage garnishments, or other immediate threats to your money or property.
 You should always consider your total financial picture when determining the best time to file for bankruptcy.
 (Learn more about timing your bankruptcy.)